damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 Counterfeit Gods was written in 2009, during the heart of the financial collapse and US recession.
-Tim Keller, the author, is the pastor of Redeemer Presbyterian Church - one, if not the, largest church in New York City.
-(He's a remarkable preacher, writer.
-The story of Redeemer is a great story for another time.)
+Tim Keller, the author, is the pastor of Redeemer Presbyterian Church in Manhattan.
+Redeemer is one, if not the, largest church in New York City.
+He's a remarkable preacher, writer.
+The story of Keller and Redeemer is amazing, but for another time.

-Think for a second about when and where this book was written.
+It's important to understand the climate under which this book was written.
 In 2009, the United States was in a rather deep recession.
-The financial markets were falling, the mortgage industry was essentially being exposed for fraud, and the market was in tough shape.
+The financial markets were falling, the mortgage industry was being exposed for fraud, and the economy was in a recession.
 Keller was in the heart of that.
 Preaching to the very people who's lives were being devistated.
 What a great opportunity for this book to bring hope to those in despair.
+While this book's message is timeless, we can't ignore the circumastances or underestimate the need for hope during those challenging times.

 ### Idols

-Everyone has idols.
-Idols guide our thoughts, decisions, actions, goals, values, and ultimatly, our lives.
-Counterfeit Gods examines these common idols, concluding that the idols which drive so many people - money, love, power, control, respect, and so on, are ultimately unfulfilling.
-The only true idol that will fulfill our deepest desires is God.
-Because we are born sinners, we need to set our hearts and minds on Jesus Christ.

-An idol is what you value in your heart.
-Anything can be an idol.
-Some idols are "outward" idols - things you can see.
-Like  money, sex, drugs, or self image.
+> What are idols?

+Keller begins the book by defining idols.
+Keller defines an idol as:

+> Anything more important to you than God.
+Anything that absorbs your heart and
+> imagniation more than God, anything you seek to give you what only God can
+> give.

+If we take Christianity out of it, an idol is the things or thoughts that drive your life.
+Everyone has an idol.
+Everyone worships *something*.

+Idols can be outward facing.
+Like money, sex, or drugs.
+But idols take many other forms.
+"Inner" idols are extremely powerful thoughts and feelings we value.
+Examples include, respect, power, status, control, greed, and comfort.
+All of these idols operate inside our minds but ultimately drive our lives.

-Even things typically seen as good and noble can be idols.
+It's important to understand that idols are not just "bad" things.
+Things typically seen as "good" can be turned into idols.
 Work, success, family, even religion itself, can be an idol.
 Anything can be an idol.
-In fact, the most sinister and deepest idols are those closest to our hearts and minds.
+In fact, the "good" things in life can become most sinister and deepest idols.
-Ssuccess, power, control, or authority.
-They can't be seen, but they underlie many of our deepest desires.

-We love, trust, and put our faith in our idols.
+Why do we have idols?
 Idols give us security.
-A sense of fulfillment and purpose, They control our lives.
+A sense of fulfillment and purpose.
+We put our hope and faith in them because they fulfill our dreams and desires.

 A common theme in the book is that even things that bring you joy in life will be ruined if they become idols.
 For example, it's natural for people to want the